Overview

 • The US Department of Veterans Affairs (VA) is highly involved in supporting individuals with PTSD.
 It offers resources and information on how to get help, types of PTSD treatments, and psychoeducational materials for people caring for individuals with PTSD.

-In addition, there are options for individuals interested in learning somatic self-care techniques to use at home.
-While some consult with a traditional therapist in the office, some prefer telehealth sessions through an online platform like BetterHelp because of its convenience and accessibility.
-Clients can choose between phone, video, or live chat sessions and access resources like worksheets, support groups, and goal-setting.
+In addition, there are options for individuals interested in learning somatic therapy self-care techniques to use in their own home.
+While some consult with a traditional therapist in the office, some prefer telehealth therapy sessions through an online platform like BetterHelp because of its convenience and flexibility.
+Clients can choose between phone, video, or live chat therapy sessions and access resources like worksheets, support groups, and goal-setting.

 Associated terms